 Cisco Meraki MS switches allow the use of the open standard LACP to provide Layer 2 link aggregation, in the form of link bonding as described above.
 The MS's LACP hashing algorithm uses traffic's source/destination IP, MAC, and port to determine which bonded link to utilize.
 This provides highly resilient and equal load distribution across 2 or more links, between two logical devices, with rapid failure detection.

-Please refer to the MS Series Administration Guide for details on how to implement.
+Please refer to the Switch Ports for details on how to implement.

 Link Aggregation is supported on ports sharing similar characteristics such as link speed and media-type (SFP/Copper).